danielfdickinson/hugo-new-oldnew-mashup/exampleSite/content/about.md

 It attempts to be accessible, private, and responsive.

-The theme is currently a work in progress, but is work well for
+The theme is currently a work in progress, but is working well for
 <https://thecshore.com>.

 You can view the [documentation for New OldNew Mashup Theme](docs)